 Key Lime Pie makes a classic, refreshing dessert recipe.
 Made of simple ingredients, this updated key lime pie recipe comes together quickly and chills to a light and airy consistency for an elegant dessert.

-Key Lime Pie is one of my husband’s favorite pies, especially as the weather begins to warm up.
+Key Lime Pie is one of my husband’s favorite pies.
 For years, I professed that I didn’t particularly care for key lime pie.
 I always thought they were a bit too dense and either too tart or not tart enough.
 I know, I’m picky, but I thought there had to be a fine balance and wanted an updated version of the classic.

 What did I do?